Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

-More precisely, for a specific $S$ and any $Q_i\in\cq$ that he may ask the system next, $O$ can assign a probability $y_i$ that the answer will be `yes' (or a probability $n_i$ that the answer will be `no'), according to \begin{itemize} \item[(i)] $O$'s knowledge of $\Sigma$, and \item[(ii)] any prior information that $O$ may have about the specific $S$. \end{itemize} Given our setup, the only prior information that $O$ may have about the particular $S$ (apart from what the associated $\Sigma$ and $\cq$ are) must result from having interrogated some ensemble of identically prepared systems with some subset of $\cq$ beforehand\footnote{If $O$ asks more than one question to any $S$, the ordering of the questions may matter.
-But then $O$ could ask the questions for any $S$ always in the same order.} and from the corresponding accumulated statistics of the asked $Q_j\in\cq$ (e.g., that $O$ may have recorded on a piece of paper).
 For instance, if every time that $O$ asked the specific $Q_i$ to any of the identically prepared systems gave a `yes' answer before, he will assign the prior probability $y_i=1$ to $Q_i$ and to the next identically prepared $S$ that he will interrogate.
 If, on the other hand, the number of `yes' and `no' answers to some other $Q_j$ was equal for the previously identically prepared systems, $O$ will assign, as a best guess, the prior probability $y_j=\f{1}{2}$ to this $Q_j$ and to the next $S$.
-Similarly, for any other answer statistics, $O$ would assign $y_i$ to the next $S$ according to the recorded frequencies of `yes' answers.
+Similarly, for any other answer statistics, $O$ would assign $y_i$ to the next $S$ depending on the recorded frequencies of `yes' answers.
 But, thanks to his knowledge of $\Sigma$ and therefore of any possible relations in the answer statistics, $O$ can also assign prior probabilities $y_k$ to questions $Q_k$ that he did {\it not} ask the previous set of identically prepared systems.
 For example, $\Sigma$ may be such that whenever $S$ gives a `yes' answer to $Q_i$, it will give a `no' answer to an immediately following $Q_k$.
 Accordingly, if $O$ assigns a prior probability $y_i=1$ to $Q_i$ as above, he will also assign a prior $y_k=0$ to $Q_k$ without previously having asked $Q_k$.
 But other relations between questions will be permitted too.
 In particular, it may be that the information gained from the questions he previously asked the identically prepared systems and the structure of $\Sigma$ make it equally likely that the answer to $Q_k$ asked to the next $S$ will be `yes' or `no'.
 In this case, $O$ will assign $y_k=\f{1}{2}$ to $Q_k$ that he may ask the next $S$.
 This will become more precise along the way.